2024 USET Native American Heritage Month Messages

 - November 28-29 - The Poarch Band of Creek Indians’ 52st annual Thanksgiving Pow Wow will be held Nov.
 22-29, 2024 on the Pow Wow Grounds in Poarch.
 The Pow Wow is held to celebrate the cultural heritage and rick tradition of the PBCI.
 The event is two days filled with dance and drumming competitions, unique crafts from local artisans, barbecue, fire-roasted corn, buffalo burgers, fried chicken and a traditional Thanksgiving dinner.
 General admission is $10.
 Two-day wrist band is $15.
 Read more.

-Initiatives and Calls to Actions
+Initiatives, Calls to Actions and Educational Tools

 - Change the Narrative